 "Later this morning, we are waiting to confirm the deployment of a helicopter with a man on a winch, who will be lowered into the trees." said the report from close to the scene.

-Dan is the popular owner of the organic food shop on Turnham Green Terrace in Chiswick and lives in Shepherd's Bush.
+Dan is the popular owner of the organic food shop on Turnham Green Terrace and is a former resident of Chiswick although he now lives in Shepherd's Bush.

 His friends had launched an appeal to pay for a search and rescue mission, and needed to raise £6,000 to pay for dog teams to find his trail.

 Speed flying involves skiing with a fast, fabric wing down a steep mountain slope at speeds of up to 75mph.
 It combines paragliding with skiing and is described as "the ultimate mountain high".